irusri/geniesys/docs/administration/installation.md

 You will find the source of GenIE-Sys in your download folder.
 So you just need to Copy GenIE-Sys folder into corresponding ```~/Applications/MAMP/htdocs/``` folder.

 That is basically what you need to do in order to install GenIE-Sys on your Mac's local server.
-You should now be able to access it at: ```http://localhost:[port number if it is not 80]/geniesys``` in your browser.
+You should now be able to access it at: ```http://localhost:[port number]/geniesys``` in your browser.
 Now you can see the essential website up and running.
 However to configure it correctly please update the configuration file as described in the next section.

 ## Configuration file